|Mutiny web platform|

-About MutinyMutiny is my social platform project that I intended as an answer to Google+, Twitter, VK, Facebook, and similar services.
-I ended up adding other features to it like project management, blogging and microblogging.
+About MutinyMutiny is my web application that I intended as an answer to Google+, Twitter, VK, Facebook, and similar services.
+As it stands today, Mutiny has a raft of features, including blogging, microblogging, and even simple project management.

 GoalsThe original goals were:

 TrustWhy do social networks violate their own users' trust?

 Before the Edward Snowden revelations, Silicon Valley was assumed to be acting solely out of greed and cynicism.
 So when, for example, Google scanned your emails for keywords, it was argued that they were doing it to improve ad relevance, which sounds benign, doesn't it?
 Anyway, you agreed to have your data scanned when you agreed to the fine print that you never read.
 This is unfortunately what passes for ethics at many Internet companies.

 However thanks to Snowden's superior understanding of ethics, we now know that the NSA paid millions to ensure that the tech titans complied with the PRISM surveillance program.

 In addition to whatever companies agreed to do for the NSA, the agency has also tapped the Internet upstream, and therefore has been able to track users for instance using Google's tracking cookies.
 Washington Post article Dec 10 2013 You might web-search for QUANTUM COOKIE.

 It now seems like a no-brainer that the reason the real names policies of Google and Facebook came about was actually to provide more accurate data to the NSA.

 What does social networking really do for people?Scientific researchers have been looking at what Facebook, as a representative of social networking, does for people and what it doesn't do.
 A coherent image is beginning to form.